 - And “choose your battles wisely” – go after what’s really important to you

 This man’s divorce went well because he believed in these two points and never wavered from them.

 And that’s exactly how I approach divorce for any of my clients.

 If you’re looking for a pit-bull that will go for the throat of your spouse, I am not the attorney for you.

-If you want an experienced and professional Boston Divorce Attorney that negotiates favorable terms – and leaves your family intact, then call me at (617) 273-5110 or email me here: to arrange your free consultation.
+If you want an experienced and professional divorce attorney that negotiates favorable terms – and leaves your family intact, then call me at (617) 273-5110 or email me here: to arrange your free consultation.